-Our recommended winter flowering plants in India
+Our recommended Winter flowering plants in India

 Marigold tops the list of winter flowering plants in India.
 The marigold plants are the easiest to grow.
-The flowers range in gold, copper, white, purple, green, red and mixed colors.
-They bloom from mid summer to winter.
+The flowers range in gold, copper, white, purple, green, red, and mixed colors.
+They bloom from mid-summer to winter.
 You will pick the right color and size for your garden or jar.

-How to plant and care Marigold:
+How to plant and care for Marigold:

 Get the marigold seedlings, With a trowel, dig a tiny hole and put the sapling in the pot.
 Gently apply potting soil right over the roots.
 Marigolds may be grown far closer to the ground in pots.
 For giant marigolds, make around 3 inches for small varieties and up to 5 inches.
 Place them in areas where they can receive at least 5-6 hours of sunlight.
-Any well draining soil can be used.
+Any well-draining soil can be used.
 They can grow in any soil type.
 Water the plants occasionally.
 The marigold plants keep pests at bay and so can be planted close to vegetable plants to rescue the attack of pests.